buildtesters/buildtest/docs/introspection.rst

 .. program-output:: head -n 10 docgen/buildtest_module_--software.txt

-Listing Modules (``buildtest module --list``)
+Listing Modules (``buildtest module list``)
 ------------------------------------------------

-If you want to view a breakdown of all modules then use ``buildtest module --list`` or short option ``buildtest module -l``
+If you want to view a breakdown of all modules then use ``buildtest module list``.
 The output will be sorted by software and each entry will correspond to the full path of the modulefile.

-.. program-output:: head -n 10 docgen/buildtest_module_--list.txt
+.. program-output:: head -n 10 docgen/buildtest_module_list.txt

+For more information see :ref:`buildtest_module_list`

 Show Options (``buildtest show --help``)
 _________________________________________